 Also, according to Entrepreneur magazine, ranking your Google local listing has a higher return on investment (ROI) in the long term than pay-per-click (PPC) ads.
 Therefore, it is all-around important to invest time and money into optimizing and ranking your GMB listing.

 Don’t just set it and forget it!

 As with any digital marketing tool, a Google My Business page requires regular engagement and maintenance.
-However, with how often Google updates their platform and makes algorithm adjustments to further improve search results, you may find it difficult to keep your profile up and find that it was removed from critical search results.
+However, with how often Google updates its platform and makes algorithm adjustments to improve search results further, you may find it difficult to keep your profile up and find that it was removed from critical search results.